-SUMMARY
+EXECUTIVE SUMMARY

-Good ANSP performance rests with good governance, an essential consideration for government policy-making.
-Many Governments are looking at ways to improve their national ANS framework to meet today's high performance expectations in aviation.
+Good performance of air navigation services providers (ANSPs) rests with good governance, an essential consideration for government policy-making.
+Many Governments are looking at ways to improve their national air navigation services framework to meet today's high performance expectations in aviation.
 This paper proposes that policy-making must consider the various elements of governance that drive ANSP performance, rather than relying too heavily on regulatory oversight mechanisms.

-Action by the Conference is in paragraph 4.
+Action: The Conference is invited to agree to the recommendations presented in paragraph 4.